Boston brace: Information

 Since it lacks the metal superstructure of the Milwaukee brace, which was the most commonly worn brace until the development of the Boston brace, the brace is typically not noticeable under clothing.
-The Boston brace is prescribed for correcting curves in the lumbar or thoraco-lumbar part of the spine.
+The Boston brace is prescribed for correcting curves in the lumbar or thoracolumbar part of the spine.
 It is designed to keep the lumbar area of the body in a flexed position by pushing the abdomen in and flattening the posterior lumbar contour.
 Pads are placed at the apex of the curves to provide pressure, and areas of relief from pressure are positioned opposite the curves.

 The brace is normally used with growing adolescents to hold a 20° to 45° advancing curve.
 The brace is made of high density polypropylene lined with polyethylene foam that is customized to the individual patient, and it opens in the back via a series of Velcro straps.

 Daily use of the brace ranges from 16 to 23 hours a day.
 The brace is intended to minimize the progression to an acceptable level, not to correct the curvature.
-If the curvature continues despite the brace, then the wearer may have to undergo spinal fusion surgery.